With Medijump you can browse 3 facilities offering different types of Bariatric Surgery procedures in Croatia.

 I just had a systematic examination, a wonderful experience, professional and friendly staff.
 I was especially impressed by Dr. Ivana Erceg Ivkosic, gynecologist who with her professional and friendly approach removes any fears and makes the examination a wonderful experience.
 Thank you to all staff and see you next year .

 Specijalna Bolnica Sv.
-Katarina - Zagreb, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Bariatric Surgery Consultation procedures as well as 3 other procedures, across 3 different procedure categories.
-At present, there is no pricing information for Bariatric Surgery Consultation procedures at Specijalna Bolnica Sv.
-Katarina - Zagreb.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Specijalna Bolnica Sv.
-Katarina - Zagreb is accredited by just one known accreditations institute, AAOS - American Academy of Orthopeadic Surgeons
+Katarina - Zagreb, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Bariatric Surgery Consultation procedures among its total of 3 available procedures, across 3 different specialties.
+Currently, there's no pricing information for Bariatric Surgery Consultation procedures at Specijalna Bolnica Sv.
+Katarina - Zagreb, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by AAOS - American Academy of Orthopeadic Surgeons

-Cosmetic Surgery Dr. Žgaljardić, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Gastric Sleeve procedures as well as 51 other procedures, across 7 different procedure categories.
-At present, there is no pricing information for Gastric Sleeve procedures at Cosmetic Surgery Dr. Žgaljardić.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and Cosmetic Surgery Dr. Žgaljardić is not accredited by any recognised accreditations institutions.
+Cosmetic Surgery Dr. Žgaljardić, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Gastric Sleeve procedures among its total of 51 available procedures, across 7 different specialties.
+Currently, there's no pricing information for Gastric Sleeve procedures at Cosmetic Surgery Dr. Žgaljardić, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?